jina-ai/jina/docs/fundamentals/gateway/index.md

 ```

 ````
+## Serve multiple protocols at the same time:

-You can even combine multiple protocols into the same gateway and serve your Flow using multiple protocols and bind it to several ports:
+You can use multiple protocols in the same gateway, serve your Flow using multiple protocols and bind it to several ports:

 ````{tab} Python